ellysh/bash-programming-from-scratch/manuscript/BashShell/file-system.md

 {caption: "Figure 2-11.
 The output of the `mount` utility"}
 ![Output mount](images/BashShell/mount-command.png)

 Consider this output as a table with four columns.
-Their values are the following:
+These are their values:

 1. The disk, its partition or directory.
 It means the thing that is mounted to the root file system.